Japan's NEC Corp in talks to buy India's Mphasis: CNBC TV18

-MUMBAI Japan's NEC Corp is in initial talks to acquire Indian IT services firm Mphasis Ltd, majority owned by HP Inc, CNBC TV18 reported on Friday, citing unnamed sources.
+MUMBAI Japan's NEC Corp (6701.T) is in initial talks to acquire Indian IT services firm Mphasis Ltd (MBFL.NS), majority owned by HP Inc (HPQ.N), CNBC TV18 reported on Friday, citing unnamed sources.

 "The company does not respond to the market rumors and speculative news reporting," Mphasis said in the stock exchange disclosure.